 In dynamic knowledge bases, only the

-parameters apply.
-All other settings are ignored.Configuring dynamic knowledge bases (Public preview)
+max_docs_passed_to_llm and citations_shown parameters apply.
+All other settings are ignored.Configuring knowledge base modes

 query_source | Defines the query source.
 Accepted values: